 Okta went one step further to add an element of fun into Oktane20 with their 'passport game'.
 Attendees could earn 'badges' by visiting virtual sponsor booths, attending sessions and joining in the chats.
 Attendees with the highest score were displayed on leaderboards and were entered into a prize draw.
 Read our piece on creative event formats to get some inspiration for livening up your digital offering.

 We hope you loved these virtual event examples.
-If you're planning your own and need some help, check out this piece on 10 Simple Steps To Planning A Virtual Event, or get in touch with our Virtual Event Experts below for a free consultation.
+For more guidance and advice on how to plan unforgettable virtual events, check out our Complete Guide To Virtual Events, or get in touch with our Virtual Event Experts below for a free consultation.